nandorojo/swr-react-native/README.md

 If, for some reason, you don't want to replace your imports, you can use the `useSWRNativeRevalidate` hook.

+This option exists in case `useSWR` makes some big changes to their API or something down the line.

 ```ts
 import { useSWRNativeRevalidate } from '@nandorojo/swr-react-native'
 ```